islandryu/formx/README.md

 There is also a `deps` field in the field config which tells `formx` to update that field also when the fields set in `deps` are updated.
 You can use other fields values from the second argument of the props function - `form`

+## Why?

+Big forms (30+ fields) are hard to maintain.
+The idea is to keep everything related to your form (initial values, validation rules, appearance, effects, bussiness logic...) in one place - a configuration.
+Also, performance - in this library only what needs to be rendered gets rendered.

 ## Plans

 - Effects for fields - so you can set a value imperatively when something happens (A fields value changes).
 This is useful for calculcated fields.